collective/collective.upgrade/README.rst

 -------

 Use of this package will immediately commit changes to your ZODB.
-There is no "dry run" option as that is not it's purpose.
+There is no "dry run" option as that is contrary to it's purpose.
 As such, it should *never* be used on a ZODB that has not been backed up along with the BLOBs *immediately before* use.
+Neither should it be used directly on production as a first attempt at upgrading portals.

 Quick Start
 -----------